In This Section

 Thyroid surgery is a broad category that encompasses several different types of surgeries performed on the thyroid.
 Depending on your condition your physician may or may not recommend surgery.

 If surgery is recommended our team of board certified surgeons are here for your every need.
 Dr. Thomas Vasdekas is one Chicago's most experienced thyroid surgeons and uses the most advanced and up to date techniques.
-Call our office in Homer Glen, IL at (708) 364-0441 to learn more or to schedule your consultation today.
+Call our office in Homer Glen, IL to learn more or to schedule your consultation today.

 Reasons for Thyroid Surgery